eth-educators/eth-docker-docs/website/docs/About/Overview.md

 ## This project

 eth-docker aims to make running an Ethereum staking full node simpler than setting everything up manually, while allowing the user choice when it comes to the exact client mix they wish to run.
+It's the "easy button" for home stakers, with full control for advanced users.

 Recommended hardware, whether your own hardware or a VPS, is:
 - 32 GiB of RAM - 16 GiB works but can be challenging depending on client mix
 - 4 CPU cores
 - 2TB ["mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) - neither QLC nor DRAMless.
-1TB can work with some client combinations but is very tight; 2TB affords more room for growth

 ## Node components